 Tip # 6: Cool Before Serving.
 So that the bars are easy to slice and you don't burn your mouth when taking a bite, it is best to let the oatmeal chocolate chips bars cool in the pan for 10 minutes after baking, and then remove the parchment paper from the pan and cool another 10 minutes, before slicing into bars.

-- Egg-Free Oatmeal Bars: To replace the egg, mix together 1 tablespoon ground flaxseed with 3 tablespoons of water and let sit for 5 minutes.
+- Egg-Free Oatmeal Bars: To replace the egg in this recipe, combine 1 tablespoon of ground flaxseed with 3 tablespoons of water and let sit for 5 minutes.
 Add in place of the egg.
 The bars will be a bit denser, but still delicious

 - Gluten-Free Oatmeal Bars: To make these bars gluten-free, use a gluten-free 1:1 flour blend in place of whole wheat flour and certified gluten-free oats.
 I have done this many times with success.

 - Other Ideas for Mix-Ins: Feel free to add chopped nuts, raisins, or dried cranberries in place or in addition to the chocolate chips.
 Don't exceed more than 1 cup of mix-ins in total.

 - Oil-Free Oatmeal Bars: In place of coconut oil, use unsweetened applesauce.